Mr Gay UK

+The competition's website has not been updated since 2014 and no winners are listed after 2013.

 Mr Gay UK winners

 Since 2005, the winner has gone on to represent the UK in Mr Gay Europe.

 2011 contest

 As with previous years, heats for the 2011 contest were held in various gay venues across the country.
 Participants could apply in advance directly with the venue, or just turn up on the evening and complete an application form.
 In total there are 14 finalists from the heats that took place between September and October 2011.